Philippa Robinson MA (Hons) MBACP

 0208 960 4973 / 07966 396199

 Welcome.
-Based in Kensal Rise and central London, I offer short-term or longer, open-ended therapy with adults, couples and young people over the age of 20.
+Based in Kensal Rise, I offer short-term or longer, open-ended therapy with adults, couples and young people over the age of 20.
 I have experience working with a wide range of issues.

 Life nowadays can be incredibly stressful and at some point almost all of us feel overwhelmed by what it throws at us.
 As a result, we can find ourselves suffering from anxiety or feeling depressed sometimes both, and it becomes increasingly difficult to shake off these negative feelings.
 For some of us, it's a recent crisis that pushes us into a bad place and for others, we find that we just can't tolerate our long-term problems any more.
 We struggle with relationship issues and work-related problems can become increasingly hard to deal with.
 The feelings that come up as a result can be troubling.
 Often, we just don't know why we are feeling irritable, tearful, angry or simply numb.
 When these emotional difficulties start to arise it can be hard to talk to our friends or our family.
 We don't want to burden them with our problems or we think they won't understand.
 Sometimes, we just don't trust anyone enough to share what's going on.
 As a result, we can feel isolated, confused and lonely.